 LINK scooter

-In 2019, Superpedestrian ventured into the shared micro-mobility industry.
-As Superpedestrian’s sole industrial designer, I set to define and deliver such a purposefully build scooter for sharing industry.
-I was responsible for shaping product definition, conducting research, and defining ergonomic envelope and aesthetical language.
-During the engineering stage, I guided engineering solutions, ensuring they are aligned with the design intents.
+In 2019, Superpedestrian entered the shared micro-mobility industry.
+As the sole industrial designer, I undertook the task of defining and delivering a purpose-built scooter for this sector.
+My responsibilities encompassed shaping product definitions, conducting extensive research, and defining both ergonomic parameters and aesthetic language.
+Throughout the engineering phase, I guided the development of engineering solutions to ensure alignment with the design intents.

 Read more about the extended design story